alexjlockwood/AndroidDesignPatterns/_drafts/redesigning-adp.md

 Today, I'm happy to introduce a brand new look: one that is cleaner, faster, and more responsive.
 A few of the major changes are listed below:

-  + **Goodbye Blogger, Hello Jekyll.** I've never been a huge fan of Blogger and was eager to try something new.
+  + **Goodbye Blogger, hello Jekyll.** I've never been a huge fan of Blogger and was eager to try something new.
 After a bit of research I decided to give [Jekyll][1] a shot.
 Unlike Blogger, which dynamically parses content and templates on each request, Jekyll generates the entire website once beforehand to serve statically, and is much more efficient as a result.
 My